g-grilli/station/README.md

 <p>This ia a local weather station application that integrates a Raspberry PI with a
 temperature, humidity and barometric sensor module.
 <h3>How it works</h3>
-</p><p>The sensor suite is interfaced with Python to monitor the sensors and control the
+</p><p>The sensor suite is interfaced with Python to monitor the sensors and control a
 8x8 RGB LED matrix display.
-Python gets a reading every 15 minutes and stores the data in a PostgreSQL database, while displaying live temperature, humidity and barometric pressure on the LED.
+Python gets a reading every 15 minutes, converts the data from Celsius to Fahrenheit, and then records the data in a PostgreSQL database.
+Through the LED display, live temperature, humidity and barometric pressure are continually dispalyed.
 </p>
 <p>The Postgres database has two tables, one for storing the temperature, humidity and
 pressure sensor readings.
 The second table stores a US Census zip code data base with longitude